-The topological properties of the electronic response to electromagnetic fields in solid state systems, as well as in photonic structures, are being actively harvested to obtain robust observables, such as e.g. edge currents protected from material imperfections in topological insulators [1] or topologically protected light propagation pathways in their photonic analogs [2, 3].
+he topological properties of the electronic response to electromagnetic fields in solid state systems, as well as in photonic structures, are being actively harvested to obtain robust observables, such as e.g. edge currents protected from material imperfections in topological insulators [1] or topologically protected light propagation pathways in their photonic analogs [2, 3].
 A similar robustness in the enantiosensitive optical response of gases or liquids of chiral molecules is strongly desired for analytical purposes, but is currently missing.
-While the first ideas connecting topological and chiral properties of electronic responses [4-6] or microwave signals in molecular gases [7, 8] are starting to emerge, they do not map onto the optical response, which encodes the ultrafast, attosecond, chiral electronic dynamics [9-12].
+While the first ideas connecting topological and chiral properties of electronic responses [4] or microwave signals in molecular gases [5, 6] are starting to emerge, they do not map onto the optical response, which encodes the ultrafast chiral electronic dynamics [7].

 Topologically non-trivial optical signals can be achieved by using vortex beams, which carry orbital angular momentum (OAM).
-They are characterized by an integer topological charge representing the number of helical revolutions of light's wavefront in space within one wavelength [13].
-Pertinent work established the chirality of vortex light in the linear regime [14, 15], exploited and manipulated ultrafast non-linear optical responses to vortex beams in atoms [16-18], including the discovery of new synthetic topologies [19, 20], as well as in chiral molecules [21, 22], where vortex light has also been successfully used for chiral detection in the hard X-ray region [23, 24].
-However, its natural enantiosensitivity in the optical domain is weak due to the orders-ofmagnitude mismatch between the wavelength of the light and the size of the molecules.
+They are characterized by an integer topological charge representing the number of helical revolutions of light's wavefront in space within one wavelength [8].
+Recent work established the chirality of vortex light in the linear regime [9, 10], exploited and manipulated ultrafast nonlinear optical responses to vortex beams in atoms [11, 12], including the discovery of new synthetic topologies [13], as well as in chiral molecules [14, 15], where vortex light has also been successfully used for chiral detection in the hard Xray region [16, 17].
+However, its natural enantiosensitivity in the optical domain is weak: the spatial scale of optical vortex beams is many orders of magnitude larger than the size of a molecule, making it difficult for the molecule to sense global field structures.

-This limitation can be overcome by encoding chirality
+This limitation can be overcome by encoding chirality of

-in the Lissajous figure drawn by the polarization vector of an electromagnetic wave in time.
-Fields with chiral Lissajous figures employ only electric-dipole transitions to drive non-linear enantiosensitive signals, and have been devised [25], applied in the microwave region [26], and extended to the optical domain [27].
-The handedness of this light can be controlled with the phase delay between its frequency components, both locally -at every point in space - and globally in the interaction region [28, 29].
+the optical field in time rather than in space.
+This means that locally, at a fixed point in space, the electric field vector of the electromagnetic wave draws a chiral three-dimensional Lissajous figure during one laser cycle.
+Fields with such chiral Lissajous figures, referred to as "synthetic chiral light" [18], employ only electric-dipole transitions to drive nonlinear enantiosensitive signals.
+They have been devised [19], applied in the microwave region [20], and extended to the optical domain [18].
+The handedness of this light can be controlled with the phase delay between its frequency components, both locally -at every point in space - and globally in the interaction region [21].

-Here we introduce the concept of chiral topological light, which takes advantage of the global topological structure of vortex light and the high enantiosensitivity of synthetic chiral light [27], embedding robust topological properties into the highly enantiosensitive ultrafast optical response.
+Here we introduce the concept of chiral topological light, which takes advantage of the global topological structure of vortex light and the high enantiosensitivity of synthetic chiral light [18], embedding robust topological properties into the highly enantiosensitive ultrafast optical response.

-Our key idea is to imprint the topological properties of the vortex beam on the azimuthal phase of the chiral correlation function h [27] characterizing the handedness of the synthetic chiral light: $\arg[h(\theta)] = C\theta + \phi_L$, where θ is azimuthal angle, C is the topological charge, and φ_L is the enantiosensitive phase of synthetic chiral light.
+Our key idea is to imprint the topological properties of the vortex beam on the synthetic chiral light.
+Locally, the handedness of this light is characterized by the chiral correlation function h [18].
+Thus, we aim to imprint the topological charge of the vortex beam on the azimuthal phase of h: $\arg[h(\theta)] = C\theta + \phi_L$ .
+Here $\theta$ is azimuthal angle, C is the topological charge, and $\phi_L$ is the local enantiosensitive phase of the complex-valued correlation function h.